-\textbf{Location promotion.} To maintain the relatively uniform evolution of all parts of the epitome, we directly constrain the learning procedure to hit all areas of the epitome, on average, through a form of posterior regularization \cite{ganchev-etal-jmlr-2010}.
-We want:

-Within an SGD framework, this can be accomplished simply by keeping counters $R_{i,j}$ at each position $i,j$ and incrementing them by the posterior $p(i,j|x^t)$ upon every sample $x^t$, then disallowing mapping to the windows $s_i,s_j$ which contain the \emph{most frequently} mapped pixels.
-In particular, we compute a mask $M=\{R_{i,j} < c/N^2\}$, where $N\times N$ is the size of the epitome, for some small constant $c<1$, and optimize only $\log\sum_{(i,j)\in M}p(x^t|s_i,s_j)p(s_i,s_j)$ at each gradient descent step.
-When $|M|>(1-\delta)|N|^2$ for some small $\delta$, all counters are reset to 0. \cut{The counters are kept updated across minibatches so that, in the limit, all areas of the epitome will be mapped. }\cut{We take $c\approx0.1,\eps=0.95$, although the training is not very sensitive to eithe parameter.} (See the appendix for details.)
+\textbf{Location promotion.} To maintain the relatively uniform evolution of all parts of the epitome, we directly constrain the learning procedure to hit all areas of the epitome through a form of posterior regularization \cite{ganchev-etal-jmlr-2010}.
+Within an SGD framework, this can be accomplished simply by keeping counters $R_{s_1,s_2}$ at each position $s_1,s_2$ and incrementing them by the posterior $p(s_1,s_2|x^t)$ upon every sample $x^t$, then disallowing mapping to the windows $s_1,s_2$ which contain the \emph{most frequently} mapped pixels.
+In particular, we compute a mask $M=\{R_{s_1,s_2} < c/N^2\}$, where $N\times N$ is the size of the epitome, for some small constant $c<1$, and optimize only $\log\sum_{(s_1,s_2)\in M}p(x^t|s_1,s_2)p(s_1,s_2)$ at each gradient descent step.
+When $|M|>(1-\delta)|N|^2$ for some small $\delta$, all counters are reset to 0.